darknight08zz/Expense-tracker/frontend/PROMPTS.md

-### Phase 5: Styling (Making it look "Premium")
+**Phase 5: Styling & Polish**

-Now for the fun part.
-I wanted Bootstrap and some custom CSS to make it look professional.
+For the UI, I used a mix of AI for the initial layouts and manual CSS for the fine-tuning.

 **Prompt 6 (Styled Form):**
 ```text